sonic-net/SONiC/doc/vrf/vrf-ansible-test-plan.md

 ### Setup of DUT switch

-Setup of SONIC DUT will be done by Ansible script.
-During the setup process Ansible will copy JSON file containing configuration for vrf to directory `/home/admin/vrf_cfg/` on the DUT.
-Config load utility will be used to push configuration to the SONiC Config-DB.
+Setup of SONIC DUT will be done by SONiC CLI.
+During the setup process pytest will use SONiC CLI to config vrf, bind intf to vrf and add ip address to intf.

 #### vrf configuration